Meet our Staff

 Vice President for Administration and Chief of Staff

-As an administrative leader, Liz Carrick works with the administrative team to carry out all administrative functions at the foundation.
+Liz Carrick directs the administrative team to collaboratively carry out all administrative functions at the foundation.

 As Chief of Staff, Liz Carrick works closely with the President to implement her vision for the work of the Foundation and with the leadership team to develop and implement foundation policies.
 In addition, Liz often works on issues of program development, particularly with regard to the Foundation’s communications strategy.
 She received her undergraduate degree in philosophy from the State University of New York at Purchase and her master’s degree in anthropology from the University of Chicago.